ansible/ansible/docsite/latest/rst/glossary.rst

 monitoring systems, continuous integration systems, etc.  In performing any process, it is necessary to touch systems in particular orders, often to simulate rolling updates or to deploy software correctly.
 Some system may perform some steps, then others, then previous systems already processed may need to perform more steps.
 Along the way, emails may need to be sent or web services contacted.
-Ansible orchestration is all about modelling that kind of process.
+Ansible orchestration is all about modeling that kind of process.

 paramiko
 ++++++++